seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 We have beat him to his camp: run one before,
 And let the queen know of our gests.
 To-morrow,
-Before the sun shall see ’s, we’ll spill the blood
+Before the sun shall see 's, we'll spill the blood
 That has to-day escaped.
 I thank you all;
 For doughty-handed are you, and have fought
-Not as you served the cause, but as ’t had been
+Not as you served the cause, but as 't had been
-Each man’s like mine; you have shown all Hectors.
+Each man's like mine; you have shown all Hectors.
 Enter the city, clip your wives, your friends,
 Tell them your feats; whilst they with joyful tears
 Wash the congealment from your wounds, and kiss
-The honour’d gashes whole.
+The honour'd gashes whole.

 *To SCARUS*